coldmanck/List-of-CV-ML-Papers/README.md

 - H. Gao, J. Mao, J. Zhou, Z. Huang, L. Wang, and W. Xu.
 Are You Talking to a Machine?
 Dataset and Methods for Multilingual Image Question Answering.
 In NIPS, 2015.
 - M. Malinowski, M. Rohrbach, and M. Fritz.
 Ask your neurons: A neural-based approach to answering questions about images.
 In ICCV, 2015.
 - M. Ren, R. Kiros, and R. Zemel.
 Exploring models and data for image question answering.
 In NIPS, 2015.

+### Visualizing CNN
+- K. Simonyan, A. Vedaldi, and A. Zisserman.
+Deep inside convolutional networks: Visualising image classification models and saliency maps.
+CoRR, abs/1312.6034, 2013.
+- J. T. Springenberg, A. Dosovitskiy, T. Brox, and M. A. Riedmiller.
+Striving for Simplicity: The All Convolutional Net.
+CoRR, abs/1412.6806, 2014.
+- M. D. Zeiler and R. Fergus.
+Visualizing and understanding convolutional networks.
+In ECCV, 2014.
+- C. Gan, N. Wang, Y. Yang, D.-Y. Yeung, and A. G. Hauptmann.
+Devnet: A deep event network for multimedia event detection and evidence recounting.
+In CVPR, 2015.
+- A. Mahendran and A. Vedaldi.
+Salient deconvolutional networks.
+In European Conference on Computer Vision, 2016.
+(Comparison Report)

 ## Machine Learning